 Although Husqvarna doesn’t just sell motorcycles, like many of these brands, they started making “high-performance” off-road motorcycles in 1955.
 While originally a Swedish company, Husky has been sold multiple times.

-“Electrolux”, which is also based in Sweden, bought Husqvarna in 1977 when dirt bikes started becoming popular to average people like you and I, continuing to revolutionize the off-road motorcycle industry with bikes such as a 500cc 4-stroke.
+“Electrolux”, which is also based in Sweden, bought Husqvarna in 1977 when dirt bikes started becoming popular to average people like you and me, continuing to revolutionize the off-road motorcycle industry with bikes such as a 500cc 4-stroke.

 Husky was sold a few more times, including a stint with BMW in 2007, and now owned by KTM GROUP since 2013, which is the Husaberg’s owner and actually reunited the original Husky brand of motorcycles.